 Oh my God!!
 Yes, it was.
-It was for a girlfriend back in the day you know.
-A girl I was dating so but you’re the first person in 46 years to ever ask that question
+It was a girlfriend back in the day you know.
+A girl I was dating so, but you’re the first person in 46 years to ever ask that question

 It’s like yes it’s a love song.
-Yes, it’s for a girl and my heart was broken prior this gal.
-I was 17 for God’s sake and it’s like nobody ever asked me that.
-You know people wrote a love song and it’s drenched in dramatic there’s so much night and shade in that.
-It’s so dense and dark and beautiful but it’s a love song
+Yes, it’s a girl, and my heart was broken prior this gal.
+I was 17 for God’s sake, and it’s like nobody ever asked me that.
+You know people wrote a love song, and it’s drenched in dramatic there’s so much night and shade in that.
+It’s so dense and dark and beautiful, but it’s a love song

 I’ll be damned!